villinoid/systems_shell/README.md

 Team FVY

 ### Features:
 - Can fork and execute commands
     - Allows for changing of work directory (cd) and exiting (exit)
+        - If no args inputted for c it acknowledges, doesn't run cd, and waits for next input
-    - Allows for putting multiple spaces between arguments
+    - Allows for putting multiple spaces and \t between arguments
     - Will trim \n
     - If there is no input and that is entered, the process will restart and prompt for input again
 - Can run multiple commands on the same line using ";" as a separator
 - Redirects input and output using > and <
-- The < is not bound by position
+- The < is not bound by position, as long as file is after < ("tr a-z < A-Z file.txt" doesn't work - which makes sense)
     - “tr a-z < file.txt A-Z” has the same output as “tr a-z A-Z < file.txt”
 - Supports the use of > and < at the same time
 	- Only works with two >,< total in the order “cmd -args < read_file > write_file”